sebiwi/sebiwi.github.io/_posts/2017-06-22-how-does-it-work-docker-1.markdown

 container interface using gRPC, with a very simple API.
 This way, all the container lifecycle actions (like starting, stopping, pausing or destroying containers) are delegated by the Docker Engine to containerd which uses runC to execute all its container-related actions.
-The Engine still manages images, volumes, networks and builds, but containers are now containerd’s territory.
+The Engine still manages volumes, networks and builds, but containers are now containerd’s territory.

 ![Engine components]({{ site.url }}/assets/images/how-does-it-work-docker/1/runc-containerd.png)